Today’s News Synopsis:

 Hard Money Loan Closed

-San Bernardino, California hard money loan closed by The Norris Group private lending.
-Real estate investor received loan for $195,000 on a 4 bedroom, 2 bathroom home appraised for $320,000.
+Oceanside, California hard money loan closed.
+Real estate investor received loan for $160,000 on this single family property appraised for $247,500.

 Bruce Norris will be presenting his newest talk Stay Put, Cash Out, Or Change Seats? with LA South REIA TONIGHT.